 An Exploratory Data Analysis of a Graduate Student (N=1)

 We are at the precipice of a nationwide epidemic with unknown consequences.
 According to the U.S. Department of Education, the number of secondary degree–granting institutions rose 35% between 1980 and 2007.
 During this time, the annual incidence of new PhD and EdD degrees nearly doubled to 63,712 in 2007–2008 and is expected to increase another 42% by 2019.
 Earning an advanced degree in any field is an awe-inspiring accomplishment that engenders a personal sense of accomplishment, respect from colleagues, and pride from family members.
 But what goes on during the experience?
-What are its consequences?Some content is only viewable by ASA Members who subscribe to CHANCE.
+What are its consequences?Some content is only viewable by ASA Members.
 If you are an ASA member, log in to Members Only and look for CHANCE under your publications.